praveengadiyaram369/Antlr_Java_Repository_Miner/README.md

     open AnalyzingCommitHistories.ipynb and Run All cells.
     ```

+# Testing:

+1) Execute Test_GitAnalyzer.py python script to run unit test cases for the repository "meridor/perspective-backend".
+This test module is made just to validate results of the Repository Analysis and it is capable to test only one repository at a time. if any other repository needs to tested, then it should be configured properly inside Data_Config_Info/repository_mining_data_sample.csv and also inside Test_GitAnalyzer.py.

+    ```
+    executable_python_path Test_GitAnalyzer.py
+    ```

 # Research Questions:

 **RQ1 – How the number of visitors and listener patterns evolve in the development of a project?**